What is a Workflow?

 - Improved Visibility: Provides a clear view of the process and task progress, enabling better management and oversight.

-- Adaptability: Workflows may need to be adjusted or updated to accommodate changes in business requirements or process improvements.
+- Adaptability: A well-structured business workflow may need to be adjusted or updated to accommodate changes in business requirements or drive continuous process improvements.

 - Complexity Management: Managing complex workflows with multiple tasks and dependencies requires careful planning and coordination to avoid errors and inefficiencies.